An inhomogeneous most likely path formalism for proton computed tomography: Acknowledgments

 \section{Acknowledgments}

-Mark Brooke is supported by a John Monash Scholarship and a Clarendon Fund Scholarship.
+M. Brooke is supported by a John Monash Scholarship and a Clarendon Fund Scholarship.
 This work was supported by Cancer Research UK grant number C2195/A25197, through a CRUK Oxford Centre DPhil Prize Studentship.
+The authors acknowledge C. Lee and the National Cancer Institute for providing data sets from the Computational Human Phantom Series (U.S. National Institutes of Health, National Cancer Institute, 2019).